oscar-anderson/ChatGPT-Sentiment-Analysis/README.md

 ### Model Performance

 The Multinomial Naive Bayes model achieves an accuracy of approximately 74%.
-The confusion matrix and classification report further detail the model's performance across different sentiment classes.
+The confusion matrix and classification report output by the main script further detail the model's performance across different sentiment classes.
 Precision, recall, and F1-score metrics contribute to a comprehensive evaluation of the model's predictive capabilities.

 ## Project Implications